defisym/OpenFusionExamples/Extensions/EpicOnlineServices/ToInstall/Files/Help/EpicOnlineServices/EpicOnlineServices.md

 Almost everything is **async**!
 Extension will wait until all callbacks finishes.
 This may cause lags.

+If your game supports other platform, e.g., Steam, you can create a file along with the execution file to disable everything.
+You should grantee no platform features will be called, or may crash.
+The easiest way is use `Platform Enabled` condition to disable event group.

+for example, exe path is `C:\YourGame\Game.exe`, then you can create file `C:\YourGame\Platform\NoEpic` to disable `EpicOnlineServices`.
+This filename is hard coded.

 ## Properties

 - Initialize Options